tctsung/obsidian_notes/LLM/tools/LangGraph/Basics- Node, State, Edge.md

 ```

 - Self-written replacement
-    - MessagesState has an issue: only work with LangChain models
+    - MessagesState has an issue: is langchain message dtype

 ```python
 from typing import Annotated